 It has become common to think that a strong player is one who can bench press, power clean or squat a lot of weight.
 Actually power is the product of both force and speed.
 A proper hockey workout may involve exercises that have nothing to do with weights.

-In the last ten years, players and coaches may have over-rated the place of weight training in the development of hockey players, almost to the point that when one mentions "work out," people assume your talking about weight training.
+In the last ten years, players and coaches may have over-rated the place of heavy weight training in the development of hockey players, almost to the point that when one mentions "work out," people assume your talking about weight training.

 Applied Hockey Science emphasizes strength training programs that focus on athleticism, and sport specific strength as it relates to the game of hockey.
 This in turn produces hockey players that are faster, stronger, more agile and in better condition on the ice, WHERE IT COUNTS!